cosmosking2050/API/1.3/README.md

 <h3>Language</h3>
-<p>The following words in this documentation are to be interpreted literally:
+The following words in this documentation are to be interpreted literally:
 <ul>
  <li>"MUST"</li>
  <li>"MUST NOT"</li>